Koshimizu-Takehito/Confetti/Sources/ConfettiUI/Documentation.docc/Articles/QuickStart.md

 ## Example: External Player Control

-For external control, use `ConfettiCanvas` directly with `GeometryReader`:
+For external control, use `ConfettiCanvas` directly with `onGeometryChange`:

 ```swift
 import SwiftUI